Since the Lagotto is such a rare breed we are asked lots of questions. Here are some of the most frequently asked ones:

 Is the Lagotto good with kids?

 Yes.
 Our Lagotto puppies have done amazingly well in families with children.
-We breed for temperament.
+We breed for temperament so, yes, our Lagotti are great with children.
 So, yes, our Lagotto are great with children.
 Our goal is to match the right puppy with the right family with children as perfectly as possible.
-Tempermant, temperment, temperment is the key to matching our puppies to your family.
+Temperamant, temperament, temperament is the key to matching our puppies to your family.

-Our foundation girl Meta became a certified therapy dog and spent many happy hours of therapy at hospitals.
-Spending so much time there visiting sick patients Long Island Jewish Hospital that when she passed the staff planted a tree in Israel in her memory.
+Our foundation girl Meta became a certified therapy dog and spent many happy hours interacting with hospital patients.
+She was so loved at Long Island Jewish Hospital that when she passed, the staff planted a tree in Israel in her memory.

 Are Lagotto hypoallergenic?